shaileshnighojkar/atlan-query/README.md

 ## Optimizations

 - Using tree-shakable editor
-  - using only sql language package
+  1. monaco-editor: using only sql language package
+  2. vuetify: using only required components
-- Avoiding unnecessary wrappers used only for css placement purpose - less DOM nodes -
+- Avoiding unnecessary wrappers used only for css placement purpose - less DOM nodes
+- Using shallowRef for large dataset where nested reactivity not required, hence "shallow" ref
+- Deployed using amplify to leverage AWS global CDN ie, CloudFront - fast content load.
+- Following general vue standard practice to avoid possible performance issues.